santunioni/ThrottledAPI/README.md

     SecondQuestion: What storage should I pick?
     SecondQuestion --> SecondCondition
-    SecondCondition: The parameters you are limitting spams a parameter space.\n Is that space too large?
+    SecondCondition: The parameters you are limiting spams a parameter space.\n Is that space too large?
     SecondCondition --> RedisStorage : yes
     SecondCondition --> ThirdCondition : no